adaoraul/rack-jekyll/README.markdown

 run Rack::Jekyll.new(:destination => "mysite")
 ```

-This will set a custom destination path (default: `_site`),
+This will set a custom destination path, overriding the default (`_site`)
-overriding settings from a config file.
+and settings from a config file.

 See [Jekyll's configuration docs](https://jekyllrb.com/docs/configuration/)
 for more settings.